Years ago I didn’t think about much of anything except surfing, fast cars and women.

 I met a couple while on a break at a Christian convention.
 When we turned to head back into the auditorium the husband and I shook hands, but the wife did not, explaining that she hadn’t been able to move her arm in years.
 I felt like I should pray for her, so I put my hand on her right shoulder, prayed, and then walked back into the auditorium.
 On the next break she came up to me gawking.
 She asked, “When you were praying for my arm was your hand cold?”
 No, I said.
 She replied that her arm got cold as I prayed for her.
 Then she moved it and shook my hand.
 I was as surprised as she was.
 I saw her an hour later, across the room, radiant, waving at me with her arm above her head.
 (1st Cor.
 12:9)

 Having personally seen all of the above I became so convinced in the reality of God that I could not understand why more people didn't believe in Him.
 So I decided to enroll in a secular university to learn why.
 During the next several years while I was a student there I heard and saw hundreds of arguments and evidences against the existence of God, and only a few lame ones in favor of His existence.
 After a while, the preponderance of that began to have an effect on me.
-I thought, well, if such universities are the recognized and respected dispensers of knowledge, who am I, a lowly student, to say that their dismissals of God are wrong?
+I thought, well, if such universities are the recognized and respected dispensers of knowledge, then who am I, a lowly student, to say that their dismissals of God are wrong?
 I began to question the validity of my faith.
 I.e., if science and philosophy basically proved God did not exist, then what should I make of my 'spiritual' experiences?
 As powerful and convincing as those experiences were, was I (as my professors suggested/argued) simply deceived by those experiences?
 Was that possible?
 Whoa.
 A huge existential crisis.
 During that same time I also noticed there were many attractive and intelligent women in my classes.
 Well, slowly, one thing led to another and my interest gradually began shifting away from God and towards the women.
 Eventually I got to the point where I didn't think much about God at all.
 After I graduated I secured a well-paying professional job, and more women.
 But after a while, it seemed that the more I did that the more miserable I became.
 A downward spiral ensued and I got even worse than I was before I got saved (Matt.
 12:43-45).
 I started drinking to numb the pain.
 And I saw once again that hedonism is not a sustainable or worthwhile life style, but, given what I learned at the university, I did not know what else to believe in.
 I wondered if there was anything worth believing in.
 I became very depressed.
 In the midst of that God spoke to me for the first time in years, saying, "Why don't you ask me for some help?"
 I responded, "I can't, because you don't exist."
 That's how far I had fallen.
 But then I thought, well, if God doesn't exist then who am I talking to?
 It made me wonder if I had been deceived - not by my former 'spiritual' experiences, but by my professors who taught me to trust them instead of my own eyes, ears, and mind.
-But why trust them when their beliefs are based upon the most irrational idea there's ever been - everything came from (some form of) nothing, and/or it doesn't matter (see Science and Logic section)?!
+But why trust them when their beliefs are based upon the most irrational idea there's ever been - that the universe and everything in it came from (some form of) nothing, and/or it doesn't matter (see Science and Logic section)?!
 I decided to reject their destructive presumptions, and to take at face value the above Question posed to me.
-Doing that meant God exists - and all the more so given all the other things He had already done for me.
+Doing that meant God exists - and all the more so given all the other things He had already shone and done for me.
 I thought, wow!
 Then I remembered, God, that is so like Him - in one sentence He blew away years of one sided "education."
 But then I thought, well, so what, I don't want to go back to wasting my life sitting around waiting for the 'rapture'.
 He responded, "I never asked you to do that in the first place ".
 I thought, humm, that's right – it was my pastor who taught me to think like that.
-Better to trust God more than a pastor.
+Better to trust God more than a pastor, or any one else.
 Humm.
 So I said, "Okay, then what do you want me to do?"
 He said, "Just seek the truth ".
 I thought, yeah, I can live with that, and instantly my depression lessened considerably.
-Next week my girlfriend was over, and we were about to sin.
+Next week my girlfriend was over, and we were about to sin again.
 Well, right then and there God so strongly told me to tell her about Him that I couldn't ignore it, I had to stop and tell her.
-I thought she would reject everything, but to my surprise she listened intently, and afterwards said, "I always wondered why I exist."
+I thought she would reject me and everything, but to my surprise she listened intently, and afterwards said, "I always wondered why I exist."
 We were both stunned.
 My desire for sin left me.
 The following day she received Jesus.

 While continuing in my professional job I spent the next 20 years in and out of various secular and other universities studying all the arguments I could find for and against the existence of God.
 Then one night God woke me up out of a sound sleep and told me He wanted me to make a large sign that read, “IT’S EASY TO BE AN ATHEIST WHEN YOU DON’T THINK ABOUT WHERE EVERYTHING CAME FROM”.
 He told me to put it on top of a six foot pole, and go to college campuses and stand there and wait for people to come up to me.
 I did not want to do it, and I told Him, “People will ask me questions and say things that I cannot answer, they will mock me, I will look stupid, and so will you.
 Bad idea.
 I am not going to do it.”
 He did not reply, and after about ten minutes I thought, “Well, He has never let me down before, maybe I should give it a try and see what happens”.
 The next day I ordered the sign from a local shop.
 But then I thought, “Hey, how is this going to work, since I have bad feet and can’t stand up for more than 20 minutes at a time?”
 So I asked Jesus to heal me.
 But nothing happened.
 I waited two days and asked again.
 Nothing happened.
 Three days later the sign company called to say my sign was ready.
-So I went and got it and brought it home and opened my Bible to where Jesus says:
+So I went and got it and brought it home and laid it on my bed and opened my Bible to where Jesus says:

 “This is the confidence which we have before Him, that if we ask anything according